AsakoKabe/model_zoo/README.md

 # Model Zoo

-Django is a web application with the solution of some computer vision problems.
+Django web-app with the solution of some computer vision problems.

 Computer vision tasks: